About USC Gould

 In 2015, Williams was a signatory to the American Historical Association (AHA)’s brief submitted in Obergefell v.
 Hodges, the case establishing marriage equality for same-sex couples as a federal constitutional right in all 50 states (see link).

-Williams received her doctorate in the History of American Civilization, a masters in English and an A.B. in history from Harvard University.
-Additionally, she holds a masters in history from the University of California, Berkeley.
+Williams received her doctorate in the History of American Civilization, a masters in English and an AB in history from Harvard University.
+Additionally, she holds a masters in History from the UC Berkeley.

 FACULTY IN THE NEWS